Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: DAS Replication

 \section{DAS Replication}

 We simplify the 2020 disclosure avoidance system \citep{abowd_2020_2022} in two ways: \begin{enumerate} \item The TopDown algorithm used for the 2020 Census adaptively allocates privacy budget to many queries over multiple geographic levels with the matrix mechanism \citep{li_matrix_2015}, a two-stage process that first applies noise to a set of ``strategy'' queries, then combines those strategy queries to produce the full set of published queries.
 As a result, there is no clear privacy budget allocation to any of the non-strategy queries (e.g., household size) used in our attack.
 To replicate the privacy budget allocated to each non-strategy query $q$ used in our attack, we calculate the total variance applied to $q$ in each strategy query in the DAS budget.
 We then add noise to $q$ using the lowest variance across strategy queries (usually the strategy query with the fewest cross products or the highest budget; the exact per-query allocations we used are below). \item While the disclosure avoidance system includes multipass optimization post-processing to create consistency within tables, we enforce consistency with a simple bottom-up optimization.
-Like the TopDown algorithm, we also treat the number of occupied units as invariant \citep{abowd_2020_2022}; we re-scale all noisy queries from the household tables to match this value. \end{enumerate}
+Like the TopDown algorithm, we also treat the number of occupied units as invariant \citep{abowd_2020_2022}; we re-scale all noisy queries from the household tables to match this value.
+Also, after our post-processing, the total population in the housing tables is consistent with the total population in the person tables. \end{enumerate}